lolopss/lolopss/README.md

 ## 🚀 Projects

-One of my favorite projects is **Fractol**, where I ventured into the mesmerizing realm of fractals.
-I drew Mandelbrot and some of Julia's sets.
+One of my favorite projects is **Fractol**.
+I drew Mandelbrot and some of Julia's sets in C, using minilibx.
 Check out some snapshots of the mandelbrot fractal below:

 <div align="center">